The 'Intercompany Transactions UAE' Search Guide: 5 Transfer Pricing Rules for Tech Groups

 Why it matters: The burden of proof lies with the taxpayer to demonstrate that intercompany transactions are at arm's length.

 The IT Context: Tech groups with intercompany transactions above certain thresholds are required to prepare a Transfer Pricing Local File and, for larger groups, a Master File.
 These documents must detail the nature of the transactions, the pricing methodology used, and a benchmarking analysis comparing your prices to those of independent parties.
-Maintaining this documentation is not optional — it is a legal requirement.

 3. Common IT Intercompany Transactions Require Special Attention